CodeLuminary/aws-cdk-ec2-automation/README.md

 $ cdk deploy
 ```

- :star: Violaa :) Your infrastructure have been provision using infrastructure as code.
+ :dancers: :dancers: Violaa :) Your infrastructure have been provision using infrastructure as code.

 ## 🎩 Author

 - IJONI VICTOR 😁😁😁

-> Please don't forget to star the project 😁😁 .
-Thanks
+> Please :pray: don't forget to star :star: the project 😁😁 .
+Thanks :+1: